 No. Lifesure only offers annual caravan insurance policies.

-Liz Edwards has been a consumer writer and editor for more than 20 years, spending most of this time at the independent testing and rating publisher Which?.
-She's covered everything from coffee machines to car insurance, and loves to cut through waffle to give consumers the info they really need to make a decision.
-She also works for a small cat and two children.
+Liz Edwards has been a consumer writer and editor for more than 20 years, spending most of this time at the testing and rating publisher Which?.
+She's covered everything from coffee machines to car insurance and has appeared frequently in national media.
+Liz loves to cut through waffle to give consumers the info they really need to make a good decision.
+Like all journalists, she loves nothing more than a great pun.

 Read more on this topic